nitkannen/multimodal-cultural-fairness/README.md

 * Easily accessible text-to-image generation amplifies demographic stereotypes at large scale
 * Diversity is not a one-way street: Pilot study on ethical interventions for racial bias in text-to-image systems
 * Controlling the Fidelity and Diversity of Deep Generative Models via Pseudo Density
+* DIG In: Evaluating Disparities in Image Generations with Indicators for Geographic Diversity
+* Exposing flaws of generative model evaluation metrics and their unfair treatment of diffusion models.
+NEURIPS 2023

 ## Culture Grounding
 * A Computational Approach to Identifying Cultural Keywords Across Languages